nathanfenoglio/tst-custserv-chatbot/README.md

 - route.ts
   - logs user questions and chatbot responses to log.txt file
-  - creates connection with astradb with credentials from .env
+  - creates connection with Astra DB with credentials from .env
   - when POST request is received from Home/page.tsx user query
     - question is embedded and stored in a vector that is passed to user's collection to find 10 most similar documents to user's question
-    - the document context received from astradb is then sent with the user's question to llama3.2:3b which ollama is running locally at http://localhost:11434/api/generate receives response from model and returns response to Home/page.tsx
+    - the document context received from Astra DB is then sent with the user's question to llama3.2:3b which ollama is running locally at http://localhost:11434/api/generate receives response from model and returns response to Home/page.tsx

 # Setup Instructions
 - if wanting to run on 2 separate computers clone backend repo on one computer and frontend repo on another